Our Place in the Plot (Esther 3-4)

 plot

 In 2004, Christopher Booker wrote a book that he’d been working on for over 30 years.
 It’s called The Seven Basic Plots.
 Its thesis is that all stories follow a similar meta plot of one central character moving toward self-realization.
-Every story has one meta-plot, but he argues that underneath this meta-plot are different kinds of plots: overcoming the monster, rags to riches, voyage and return, and so on.
+Every story follows a meta-plot, but there are different types of plots within this meta-plot, such as overcoming the monster, rags to riches, voyage and return, and others.

 Fascinating theory.
 Every movie you will ever see, every story you will ever read follows the same meta-plot, and falls into one of seven general kids of plots.
 All of a sudden you’re able to make sense of all the stories you encounter.